 monotone decreasing.
 Because the series is alternating, it turns out that this is

 enough to guarantee that it converges.
 This is formalized in the following

-Alternating Series Test Let be a positive, nonincreasing sequence where .
-Then
+Alternating Series Test Let be a sequence whose terms are eventually positive and

 Compared to our convergence tests for series with strictly positive terms, this test is